 If you don't hold a European Union passport you will be required to obtain a visa to enter the UK.

 How to apply

 The academic partnerships office looks after exchange students and is your first point of contact as a prospective student.
 Unfortunately we can only consider applications for an Erasmus placement if there is a signed bilateral agreement in place.
 If you are not sure, please check to see if your institution is one of our partners.
 We are sorry but unfortunately we are unable to accept freemovers (such as fee-paying visiting, independent or contract students).

 In order to apply for a place as an exchange student at Southampton Solent University you will first need to be formally nominated by your home university.
 On receipt of your nomination the academic partnerships office will email you with details of the application process, including the application form.

 Once you have completed the form, you must get it signed by your academic tutor and the exchange coordinator at your home university.
 The forms should then be sent together with the requested documentation including your most recent academic transcript to the academic partnerships office, preferably by email:firstname.lastname@example.org

 Your transcript will assist academic staff to advise you on your choice of subjects and ascertain that you have the necessary prerequisites for the units.
 Students wishing to take units in visual arts should send a portfolio; students wishing to study performance units are asked to send a DVD of one classical and one modern piece.

-All completed applications should be submitted no later than:
+All completed online applications should be submitted no later than: